 In January 2010, the new teacher recruitment process was slightly changed and reorganized into three stages under the Ministerial Regulation AM No. 018-10 (MINEDUC, 2010).
 At the first stage, teacher candidates were required to take the previously mentioned tests, but the teaching demonstration class was excluded from this phase.
 Tests' results added up to 45 points of the total merit-based competition score, equivalent to 45 percent of it.
 Accordingly, teacher candidates had to achieve at least 27 points out of 45 possible in order to become eligible candidates for the next stages (60 percent).
 The second stage again represented the evaluation of the eligible candidates' credentials, but the score granted to teacher experience increased.
-Credentials therefore now added up to 40 points or 40 percent of the total merit-based competition score.
-Finally, the demonstration class was conducted in the third stage and represented 15 points equivalent to 15 percent of the total merit-based competition score.
+Credentials therefore now added up to 40 points or 40 percent of the total merit-based and represented 15 points equivalent to 15 percent of the total merit-based competition score.